andre-st/goodreads-toolbox/friendgroup.md

 ## Groups common among the people I follow

-From the Goodreads Forums, [2018](https://www.goodreads.com/topic/show/19548229-finding-a-particular-type-of-group):
+From the Goodreads Forums, [Carlissa (2018)](https://www.goodreads.com/topic/show/19548229-finding-a-particular-type-of-group):

-Carlissa:
 > ...
 The best way to find a group is by word of mouth from friends or by
 > posting like you did and ask for recommendations.

-Faith:
+or Faith:
 > Look at the lists of groups to which your friends or people you follow belong.